-Your guide to creating a food delivery marketing plan for mobile apps
+Your guide to creating a food delivery app marketing plan

-More than 20 percent of all mobile users in the US will order food via an app by 2021.
-Moreover, the food delivery market is now worth over $30 billion in the US, with online delivery accounting for $4 billion of that total.
+The food delivery market is now worth over US$30 billion in the U.S. alone, and 106.1 billion worldwide.
+By 2025, revenue from food delivery apps in the U.S. is expected to reach $42 billion — and already hit $28 billion in 2021.
 As food delivery using mobile apps becomes an increasingly routine part of our daily lives, it is critical for app marketers to know how to find their audience.
 In this guide we will outline ways you can create a comprehensive food delivery strategy for mobile apps.

 Food Delivery App Marketing: Where to begin